 5. Add chicken and stir over medium heat until chicken is thoroughly coated with spices.
 Cook, covered, on a low heat for 40-50 minutes.

-6. Add coconut cream, taste and add more salt and squeeze of lemon juice if desired.
+6. Add coconut cream, taste and add more salt and squeeze of lemon/lime juice if desired.
+Bring briefly to a light simmer.
+THAT’S IT – DONE.

 7. DO NOT COVER AFTER ADDING COCONUT MILK, OR BOIL, IT WILL CURDLE